AI Candidate Scoring Explained: How Match Scores Actually Work

 - 45% on location match

 Now the recruiter can make an informed call.
 The candidate is technically strong and experienced, but in a different industry and a different city.
-For a remote role where industry background is not critical, this is a strong candidate.
-For an on-site role in a niche industry, maybe not.
+For a remote role where industry background is not critical, this is a strong candidate and should go to the client with a framing note.
+For an on-site role in a niche industry, maybe not — at least not as a primary submission.

 How KineticRecruiter's Scoring Works

-KineticRecruiter uses semantic embedding scoring with a full factor breakdown.
-Here is what happens when a candidate is scored against a role:
+KineticRecruiter's AI candidate intelligence uses semantic embedding scoring with a full factor breakdown.
+Here is what happens, step by step, when a candidate is scored against a role:

 Step 1: Semantic Profile Creation

 When a candidate enters the system — through a candidate intake portal, CV upload, or manual entry — the AI builds a semantic profile.
-This is not a keyword list.
+This is not a keyword list or a structured data extraction.
 It is a rich contextual representation of the candidate's skills, experience depth, industry exposure, role progression, and career trajectory.
+The profile captures things like "this person has consistently moved into larger management roles over the past decade" or "this person has deep vertical specialization in healthcare operations."

 Step 2: Job Requirement Analysis

 The job description is analyzed into weighted requirement categories.
-KineticRecruiter automatically identifies which factors matter most for the role — a senior engineering role weights technical depth heavily, while a sales leadership role weights team management and revenue experience.
+KineticRecruiter automatically identifies which factors matter most for the role — a senior engineering role weights technical depth and architecture experience heavily, while a sales leadership role weights team management, quota attainment, and industry relationships.
+Recruiters can adjust these weights manually if the automatic detection misses a specific client preference.

 Step 3: Multi-Factor Semantic Matching

 Each requirement category is matched semantically against the candidate's profile.
-The system does not check whether the candidate mentioned "Python" — it evaluates whether the candidate's technical background demonstrates relevant programming capability.
+The system does not check whether the candidate mentioned "Python" — it evaluates whether the candidate's technical background demonstrates relevant programming capability, including at the level of depth the role requires.

 Step 4: Factor Breakdown Display

-The recruiter sees an overall match score plus a breakdown by factor:
+The recruiter sees an overall match score plus a breakdown by factor, with evidence for each:

 | Factor | Weight | Score | Key Evidence |